Leveraging Representations from Intermediate Encoder-blocks for Synthetic Image Detection: Related Work

-Pre-trained features extracted by a foundation model were demonstrated to be surprisingly effective for the SID task, generalizing equally well on GAN and Diffusion model generated data \cite{ojha2023towards}.
+Representations extracted by foundation models are surprisingly effective on SID, generalizing equally well on GAN and Diffusion model generated data \cite{ojha2023towards}.
 Motivated by this success, we hypothesize that further performance gains are possible by leveraging representations from intermediate layers, which carry low-level visual information, in addition to representations from the final layer that primarily carry high-level semantic information.
-Our approach is different from deep layer aggregation that was explored in several computer vision tasks \cite{yu2018deep}, as well as for deepfake detection \cite{jevnisek2022aggregating}, as we process the frozen layers' outputs of a large-scale foundation model, while deep layer aggregation is a training technique that concatenates layer outputs to produce predictions during the training of a CNN model.
+Our approach is different from deep layer aggregation that was explored in several computer vision tasks \cite{yu2018deep}, as well as for deepfake detection \cite{jevnisek2022aggregating}, as we process the frozen layers' outputs of a foundation model, while deep layer aggregation is a training technique that concatenates layer outputs to produce predictions during the training of a CNN.

 Finally, the performance drop of synthetic image detectors in real-world conditions typically performed when uploading content to social media (e.g., cropping and compression) has been analysed in \cite{marra2018detection,corvi2023detection}.
-Our method is also effective in such conditions as demonstrated by the experimental results in Section~\ref{subsec:robustness}.
+Our method is also effective in such conditions as demonstrated by the experimental results in \cref{subsec:robustness}.